 Although great, like copy paste and the other import/export features, MS Query required filling in a wizard, which meant … manual work.
 The best automation we could do on this is to store the query and run it, but it was limited in practice because each time you use it you may want to change something, and this meant usually a new query.

 So, Integration was there, but still … er … manual.

 But, and here’s the biggie.
 Microsoft’s launch of Office 97 and 2000 made a big thing of this – the key ingredient of MS Query was made accessible to Excel users, and other Microsoft products which all had this little piece of magic shipped inside it.

 It’s called ADO.
 It’s been in Excel for over 20 years.
-It’s not on by default.
-It needs to be turned on.
 It has the plumbing that’s needed for any (or most) Microsoft products to connect with other software.
-That means, all your databases in your organisation, as well as your Excel and your Access, and Work and PowerPoint.
+That means, all your databases in your organisation, as well as your Excel and your Access, and Word and PowerPoint.

 So, once again we had Integration.
 Or as I call it Re-Integration.
 At long last.